 \subsection{Incorporating Information about Future Behaviors}

-LTP agents perform well with other LTP agents and are able to achieve the maximum cumulative reward when playing in the IPD consistently.
-When testing various values of $\eta$ we get a variety of learned policies.
-With $\eta$ values of 0.99, LTP agents heavily favor cooperation and consistently learn to cooperate with each other.
-In Fig \ref{Figure: avg RL rewards} we see the scores of LTP agents trained when $\eta = [0.01, 0.5, 0.7, 0.99]$.
+In the case of LTP versus LTP agents, we observe that the agents are able to consistently achieve maximum cumulative reward when playing in the IPD.
+A variety of learned policies can be observed by setting $\eta$ to different values.
+By setting the value of $\eta$ to 0.99 (the same for all the agents), LTP agents heavily favor cooperation and consistently learn to cooperate with each other.
+In Figure \ref{Figure: avg RL rewards} we see the scores of LTP agents trained when $\eta = [0.01, 0.5, 0.7, 0.99]$.
 Between $\eta=0.01$ and $\eta=0.5$ there are no stark differences and both result in defecting policies.
 When $\eta=0.7$ there is a noticeable separation from a ``defect only''-type policy.
 LTP agents with $\eta$ values of less than 0.7 learn to defect following a similar trajectory to that of Q-learning and Hyper-Q-learning.
 With $\eta$ greater than $0.7$ both agents learn cooperative policies to achieve the maximum cumulative reward.
 When matching Q-learning agents with each other, they learn defecting policies every time over the course of 10,000 iterations.
 The number of times they defect increases exponentially until every action taken is to defect.
-While Hyper-Q-learning agents outperformed the other algorithms versus stationary agents, it performs poorly in this scenario.
-As exploration rate decreases, the predicted probability of the opponent defecting increases and Hyper-Q agents learn to defect the quickest with negligible variance.
-We expect this will be further compounded using sampling techniques and buffer refreshing for social dilemmas as the new policies learned by its opponent will only be more likely to defect than before.
+While Hyper-Q-learning agents outperformed the other algorithms versus stationary agents, they performs poorly in this scenario.
+As the exploration rate decreases, the predicted probability of the opponent defecting increases and Hyper-Q agents learn to defect the quickest with negligible variance.
+We expect this will be further compounded using sampling techniques and buffer refreshing for social dilemmas as the new policies learned by its opponent will involve a higher likelihood to defect than before.
 Since the optimal policy to play against an opponent that is increasingly likely to defect is to defect oneself, predicting what the opponent might do next is not a viable strategy to maximize cumulative reward in the IPD.
 However, as LTP agents demonstrated, it is beneficial to take actions that maximize reward conditioned on changes in an opponent's behavior.